dstarner/pacyam/README.md

 ## Getting Started Guide

+This guide assumes you already have experience writing [Packer template files](https://www.packer.io/intro/getting-started/build-image.html) and are familiar with the [PacYam Core Concepts](#core-concepts).

 ## Development

 Getting started with development is achieved by cloning the repository, and getting `virtualenv` set up.